Nivalyx/osu-wiki/wiki/Tournaments/AIT/2022/en.md

 1. Beatmap scoring is based on **[ScoreV2](/wiki/Gameplay/Score#scorev2).**
 2. All matches will be played over a single day in an undisclosed location following the Single Elimination system.
+    - The bracket for the tournament will be randomly generated using [random.org](https://random.org) during the Technical Meeting.
+3. A
-3. The mappools for each round will be announced by the Tournament Management in advance before the actual matches take place.
+4. With the exception of the Grand Final tiebreaker, the maps and mappools for the tournament will be announced by the Tournament Management in advance before the event takes place.
-4. Match schedules will be predetermined by the Tournament Management.
+5. Match schedules will be predetermined by the Tournament Management.
-5. A referee will create a multiplayer room 10 minutes in advance and will start to send out invites.
+6. A referee will create a multiplayer room 10 minutes in advance and will start to send out invites.
-6. **NoFail will be enforced in all beatmaps.** This is to ensure that the points are to be awarded more fairly towards players who perform better in general during the course of the beatmap regardless of their remaining health at the end.
+7. **NoFail will be enforced in all beatmaps.** This is to ensure that the points are to be awarded more fairly towards players who perform better in general during the course of the beatmap regardless of their remaining health at the end.
-7. If a player disconnects, the referee will note the score the player had achieved at the end of the beatmap directly from their PC and adjust the outcome of the match accordingly.
+8. If a player disconnects, the referee will note the score the player had achieved directly from their PC and adjust the outcome of the beatmap accordingly.
-8. Lag is not a valid reason to nullify a beatmap.
+9. Lag is not a valid reason to nullify a beatmap.
-9. If any problems during the match occur, the Tournament Management will make a decision based on the referee's report.
+10. If any problems during the match occur, the Tournament Management will make a decision based on the referee's report.
-10. It is expected that all players be polite and respectful to each other.
+11. It is expected that all players be polite and respectful to each other.
 Penalties will be given upon violation.
     - If a player is found to be engaging in an act that is deemed to be distasteful or provocative, the corresponding player may be disqualified right away from the tournament and/or blacklisted from future iterations of the tournament by the Tournament Management.
     - Usage of any tools or programs that are against the [osu! community rules](/wiki/Rules#community-rules) is strictly prohibited and will be straight up reported to the osu! team at will.

 ### Tournament registration

 As the tournament was an invitational, there were no open registrations held for the event.
 However, as always, test players, referees, and mappool selectors may not participate as players in this tournament.

-### Round-specific rules

-#### Qualifier rules

-1. Each player will have to sign up to one of the twenty Qualifier lobbies that have been scheduled and prepared by the Tournament Management in advance.
-2. In the lobby, players will have to consecutively play all of the ten Qualifier beatmaps in the order of NM1 → NM2 → NM3 → NM4 → HD1 → HD2 → HR1 → HR2 → DT1 → DT2.
-3. Players **are not allowed** to ban any beatmaps in the Qualifiers.
-4. Players **are not allowed** to join in (or register for) more than one Qualifier lobbies.
-5. Based on their performance in the Qualifier, players will be placed in seeds based on their average percentage across all ten Qualifier beatmaps following [this formula](http://www.indeed.com/career-advice/career-development/how-to-calculate-average-percentage).
-6. Failure to attend in any of the twenty Qualifier lobbies will result in an instant elimination from the tournament.

-#### Knock-out stage rules

-1. All will be matched to each other based on their Qualifiers seeding.
-2. Players will compete against each other using the Double Elimination system.
-3. The double-elimination system works as follows:
-   - Players who lose in the upper bracket can still play again on the lower bracket.
-   - Players who lose in the lower bracket will be eliminated from the tournament.
-   - In the Grand Final, the winner of the upper bracket will only need to win a single match against their opponent in order to claim the championship title.
-The winner of the lower bracket, however, will need to win two matches and enforce a bracket reset against their opponent in order to claim the championship title.
-4. Players who can compete in the next round are determined by:
-   - In the Round of 12 and the Quarterfinals, each player needs to win 5 points in order to win a match.
-(Best-of-9)
-   - In the Semifinals and the first Finals week, each player needs to win 6 points in order to win a match.
-(Best-of-11)
-   - In the second Finals week, each player needs to win 7 points in order to to win a match.
-(Best-of-13)
-   - Players who win by default.
-   - Whether there are players who are disqualified from the tournament.

 ### Match instructions